andrewufrank/daino/README.md

         DROP docrep and produce directly panrep
     - bakeOneMD2docrep
         - readMarkdown2docrep (the result from pandoc)
-        - checkDocrep (complete with defaults, hardcode TODO)
+        - completeDocRep (complete with defaults, hardcode TODO)
         - addRefs

 - `panrep`: Input format for pandoc with metadata as record